-Whalers in Norway continue to carry out commercial whaling despite falling demand for whale meat and a decline in the number of boats hunting each year.
+Whalers in Norway continue to carry out commercial whaling despite falling demand for whale meat.

 Minke whaling in Norway is conducted by fishermen, the vast majority of whom resume fishing activities outside the whaling season.
 The hunts rely on state subsidies and the government is constantly searching for new markets to exploit, with young people and tourists their main targets.

-Prior to the ban on commercial whaling, Norway exported over 50% of its whale products to Japan.
-After the moratorium, Norway originally agreed to halt trade in whale products, but resumed exports in 2001.
+Prior to the ban on commercial whaling, Norway exported over 50% of the meat and blubber from hunted whales to Japan.
+After the moratorium, Norway originally agreed to halt its trade in whale products, but instead resumed exports in 2001.

 Isn’t it illegal to ship whale meat halfway across the globe?

-February 2013: 4,250 kilos of frozen whale belly meat, blubber, tails and fins were exported to Japan.
-The shipment sailed aboard the ECL Commander to Rotterdam where the meat transferred to the NYK Olympus before sailing on in early March, transiting Le Havre, Hamburg and Southampton, before heading on to Japan via the Suez Canal.
+February 2013: 4,250 kilos of frozen whale belly meat, blubber, tails and fins were exported to Japan via Rotterdam, Le Havre, Hamburg and Southampton, before heading on to Japan via the Suez Canal.

-March 2015: Japan dumped a shipment of Norwegian minke whale meat after routine safety tests discovered that it contained up to twice the permitted level of aldrin, dieldrin and chlordane.
-These pesticides are banned in some countries and suspected of causing birth defects, neurological harm and some cancers if consumed in high quantities.
+March 2015: Japan dumped a shipment of Norwegian minke whale meat after routine safety tests discovered that it contained up to twice the permitted level of three banned pesticides (see Myth 5 above).

-October 2016: 3,455 kilos of whale meat were shipped to Japan via Hamburg.
+October 2016: 3,455 kilos of minke whale meat were shipped to Japan via Hamburg.

 July 2017: 432 kilos of whale meat was exported to the Faroe Islands.